Requirements for Admission with Classified Standing

 To be admitted to candidacy for the Master of Arts degree, a student must first meet the university requirements for the degree as stated in the Academic Regulations section of this catalog .
 Also, a candidate:

 - Must have at least a 3.0 (“B”) average in nine semester hours of approved San José State University courses in economics at the 100- or 200-level.

 - Must obtain approval of a formal master’s degree program from the departmental graduate advisor and from the University Graduate Committee.

 - Must have successfully completed the Graduation Writing Assessment Requirement (GWAR) .
 The University requires that all graduate students complete the GWAR as a condition for advancement to candidacy.
 For graduate courses that meet the GWAR, please refer to the Graduate Admissions and Program Evaluations website at www.sjsu.edu/gape.

 Graduate Theory Grade Requirement

-All master’s degree students must complete a microeconomic theory course (ECON 201 ) and macroeconomic theory or monetary theory course (ECON 202 or ECON 235 , if required) with a grade of “B” or better.
+All master’s degree students must complete a microeconomic theory course (ECON 201 ) and macroeconomic theory or monetary theory course (ECON 202 or ECON 235 ) with a grade of “B” or better.
 All 100 - level courses must be completed with a “B” or better.
-Students must file for candidacy before taking the comprehensive examination.
 Policies concerning Probation and Disqualification are available online and in the Economics Office.

 Undergraduate Course Grade Requirement